arachne-threat-intel/thread/CONTRIBUTING.md

 <!-- NOTICE: As required by the Apache License v2.0, this notice is to state this file has been modified by Arachne Digital -->

-# Contribute to Thread
+# Contribute to Arache Digital Projects

-Thank you for wanting to contribute to Thread!
+Thank you for wanting to contribute to one (or more!) of the Arachne Digital projects!

 * [Project Mission and Summary](#project-mission-and-summary)
 * [Code of Conduct](#code-of-conduct)